House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Locations: Damp places, HVAC systems

-This is the most common type of basement mold (and bathroom mold) as well as the easiest to identify.
-It’s black and appears in small or large spots on walls, ceilings, and in between tile grout.
+This is the most common type of basement mold (and bathroom mold) and the easiest to identify.
+It’s black and appears in small or large spots on walls, ceilings, and between tile grout.
 There are many species of Stachybotrys.
-You’ll commonly see it in basements, bathrooms, sewers, and other areas that are damp and cool.
+You’ll commonly see it in basements, bathrooms, sewers, and other damp and cool areas.

-Stachybotrys halonata and Stachybotrys chartarum are the most common types within this species and they’re more toxic than many others.
+Stachybotrys halonata and Stachybotrys chartarum are the most common types within this species, and they’re more toxic than many others.
 They can sometimes be found indoors and in ventilation systems.
-Both species can be linked to indoor air quality problems, and it’s usually caused by excessive moisture in most cases.
+Both species can be linked to indoor air quality problems, and they’re usually caused by excessive moisture.

 2. Aspergillus